-Learning how to start a startup is important to your success.
-In this article, you’ll learn the step-by-step process to move forward with your startup idea.
-And, we provide you with details and resources to help you within almost every step.
-This way, you’ll be able to advance more confidently after completing each phase.
+Learning how to start a startup the right way is essential to become successful.
+In this article, you’ll learn a proven step-by-step process that will increase your likelihood of thriving with your new company.
+We provide you with details and resources to help you within almost every step.
+Using them, you’ll be able to advance more confidently after completing each phase.

 Table of Contents